generic-github-user/worst-syntax-ever/README.md

-# worst-syntax-ever
+# 1 • worst-syntax-ever
 I thought that markdown was too easy, simple, and efficient to use, so I created Worst Syntax Ever to solve this problem.
 I knew that the world was in desperate need of a convoluted, confusing, and frustrating syntax system for styling font.
 One that would completely destroy the confidence even the most resilient programmers.
-One that would require any user of the system to tape a copy of the full documentation on every wall of their office.
+One that would reduce any self-respecting typist to tears.
+I created what is essentially a simplified version of PHP.

+# 2 • Modes

+## 2.1 • Symbols

+## 2.2 • Spaces